asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/index.md

 Bridge channel hooks can move the bridge channel between bridges.
 This would be needed to implement the toggle between A and C bridges feature.

 A way to implement the toggle between A and C parties is to have an atxfer bridge subclass.
-Setup the links this way:
+Set up the links this way:

 ```